Black Lightning (2009 film): Facts about the car

 According to the film, the flying car "Black Lightning" weighs four tons, accelerates to 300 km/h and can hang in the air.

 Video game

 Based on the film, two video games were created.
 Black Lightning repeated the plot of the film, while Black Lightning: Nastya's Adventures was a spin-off about Nastya Svetlova.

-Remake
+Potential remake

 On June 30, 2010, in Variety, it was reported that Timur Bekmambetov was conducting talks with Universal Pictures about setting up an English remake of this film.
-However, at the time of 2019, no new news about the remake had been received.
+However, as of writing, no new news about the remake had been received.